 - Joanna Vargas is a celebrity esthetician and the co-founder of her eponymous skincare brand.

 - Dr. Jennifer MacGregor is a board-certified dermatologist at Union Square Laser Dermatology..

-Keep reading for seven tricks, guaranteed to return your face to its pre-bloat state!
+Keep reading for nine tricks, guaranteed to return your face to its pre-bloat state.

+Back massages are one of our favorite ways to practice self-care, but your face needs some loving too.
 Vargas calls the lymphatic drainage massage “a lost art,” but one to rediscover if your face is in need of a little refreshing.
 To draw away the waste that’s built up in your system, massage your skin in gentle circles.
 Vargas says to start at the top of your face, massaging around your eyes, and then working down towards your jaw.
 Be sure to get both sides of your face and neck, too.
-You can also use tools like a jade roller or gua sha stone instead of your fingers.
+And if you're feeling fancy, you can also use tools like a jade roller or gua sha stone instead of your fingers.

 Embrace the Cold